Zac-Mwangi/LPG-Online-Shop/README.md

 # Description

-    Portfolio website using HTML, Js and CSS
+    Online store website using HTML, Js and CSS.
+A website where you can purchase LPG products including Oils, LPG gas and other accessories

 # Visuals